A “Critical Theorist and His Conjuncture”

 The idea is worthy, but there its actuality can raise some difficulties in the present.
 The presupposition of a social circulation of accrued knowledges, from both an intensive and extensive perspective, is very problematic today: our society passively uses technologies, and is not a civilization of techno-scientific competencies.
 Increasingly dependent on technical-scientific structures influenced by capitalist relations, contemporary “advanced” societies possess a declining rational mastery over these infrastructures – the rationalization of life conducts, which would express not only subjects’ adaptation to the socialization of intellectual capacities, but also their incorporation in a rational collective project of exiting from tutelage, is retreating in our societies.
 Krahl’s discourse is founded on two presuppositions: first, he sees the sciences as presently containing, in their ideal structure and immanent theoretical rationality, universal values and principles consistent with the ideas of the Good and the True, and the generalization of these principles throughout society as a whole might induce emancipatory effects; secondly, he believes this theoretical rationality can, through the socialization of techno-scientific labor, be inscribed in the experiences of individuals and the masses, and become the habitus of a human population, even perhaps a people.

 But these two presupposition seem outmoded in the present – capitalist strategies of counter-revolution during the 1970s and 80s were largely strategies which sought to disarticulate the collective laborer, destroy the socialization of knowledges and the possibilities to share these different forms, even to inscribe then in a coherent collective and individual experience.
 Today, economic instances are able to a priori orient and “format” scientific research, and thus neutralize the self-reflexive virtualities of a theoretical attitude oriented towards truth.
 Contrary to what Krahl hoped, this neutralization no longer elicits a malaise among the intelligentsia – it has not even reached the mass consciousness of scientific operators, which is probably tied in part to the reciprocal fragmentation and isolation Capital has successively imposed on forms of knowledge.
-Policies of delocalization and precarization of work have made the durable concentration of a rational know-how within a tendentially homogeneous collective impossible, or at least been able to recompose its internal moments; moreover, economic and state powers are increasingly taking control of the skills connected to projects, planning, invention, and strategy, by separating them from the general kinds of knowledge available to the majority of the population: new enclosures which separate workers from the intellectual capacities that institute the labor process, and are manifest in a series of phenomena ranging from the practice of farming out scientists to vacuolated research centers, up to intellectual property legislation.
+Policies of relocation/offshoring and the precarization of work have made the durable concentration of a rational know-how within a tendentially homogeneous collective impossible, or at least been able to recompose its internal moments; moreover, economic and state powers are increasingly taking control of the skills connected to projects, planning, invention, and strategy, by separating them from the general kinds of knowledge available to the majority of the population: new enclosures which separate workers from the intellectual capacities that institute the labor process, and are manifest in a series of phenomena ranging from the practice of farming out scientists to vacuolated research centers, up to intellectual property legislation.

 To all this, one must add the planned destruction of public institutions of general education, less and less able to provide the bases for a consistent training and connected, at least possibly, to the gains and procedures of specialized and cutting-edge forms of knowledge.
 Rendered passive in relation to a proliferating ensemble of knowledges, whose orientations and motivations, dominated by private interests, escape the rational criteria of strategic leadership, subjectivity can drift in the direction of the most desperate irrationalism: far from living in a society in which the older culture is incorporated into work, we live in a society where knowledges are partitioned, increasingly separated from each other and vis-à-vis a largely de-rationalized “common sense” (which is, of course, very different from traditional, pre-capitalist forms of life).
 Our society is therefore a post-cultural society, in which the most sophisticated and complex forms of knowledge no longer come to refer to a possible understanding of the totality.
 The material foundation of class consciousness is thus unfindable.
 Symmetrically, mere antagonistic consciousness is only the beginning of a process of awakening after two decades of blackmail, repression, and inhibition: it is a fragile process, which might experience an inversion, or a kind of exhaustion [essouflement], under the blows of immediate urgencies, manipulated actuality, and the eclipse of sites where a mediation might take place between being and consciousness.
 I sense that rereading the unfinished oeuvre of Hans-Jürgen Krahl might help us today in seeing our present opacity more clearly.